-In this Letter, we describe a new synthesis of bridgehead (7aand 8a-) hydroxy-substituted pyrrolizidines and indolizidines (14) (see Scheme 1) from the reaction of cyclic imines 11 (n = 1or 2) with cyclopropenones 12, a process that we believe proceeds through the rapid aerial oxidation of a transient intermediate 13.
+In this Letter, we describe a new synthesis of bridgehead (7a-and 8a-) hydroxy-substituted pyrrolizidines and indolizidines (14) (see Scheme 1) from the reaction of cyclic imines 11 (n = 1 or 2) with cyclopropenones 12, a process that we believe proceeds through the rapid aerial oxidation of a transient intermediate 13.

-The reaction of cyclic imines with cyclopropenones is a process that we have studied previously using cyclic imines 15 that are 2-substituted (X = O, S; R = Me, Et),16 and we have shown that a range of alkoxy- and alkylthio-substituted cyclic imines react to give bicyclic systems 16 in the azetidinopyrrole (n = 0), pyrrolizidine (n = 1), indolizidine (n = 2) and pyrroloazepine (n = 3) classes, as summarised in Scheme 2.
+The reaction of cyclic imines with cyclopropenones is a process that we have studied previously using cyclic imines 15 that are 2-substituted (X = 0, S; R = Me, Et), $^{16}$ and we have shown that a range of alkoxy- and alkylthio-substituted cyclic imines react to give bicyclic systems 16 in the azetidinopyrrole (n = 0), pyrrolizidine (n = 1), indolizidine (n = 2) and pyrroloazepine (n = 3) classes, as summarised in Scheme 2.

-In order to produce compounds with a bridgehead hydrogen, a feature common to natural products 1-5, 7 and 9a, we sought to explore the reactions of 2-unsubstituted cyclic imines with cyclop-ropenones, and report the results of this study herein.
+In order to produce compounds with a bridgehead hydrogen, a feature common to natural products 1-5, 7 and 9a, we sought to explore the reactions of 2-unsubstituted cyclic imines with cyclopropenones, and report the results of this study herein.
 We began our study with the synthesis of the imines 17-21 shown in Figure 2, with the ultimate goal of natural product syntheses.

 Imine 17 was selected to allow, after reaction with an appropriate cyclopropenone, direct access to analogues 13 (see Scheme 1) of the jenamidines (9a) and, after manipulation of the enone functionality and/or side-chains, access to jenamidines A1/A2 themselves.
-Imine 17 was accessed by cyclisation of 4-aminobutyraldehyde diethyl acetal which was stabilised as its zinc iodide complex.17 Imine 18 was chosen ultimately to explore access to hyacinthacines B_1/B_2 (2), but also to a range of potentially interesting hydroxymethyl pyrrolizidines, and we synthesised it as a single enantiomer using an aza-Wittig based route starting from L-glutamic acid, exactly as described by Banfi et al.18 Imines 1919 and 2020 were chosen as they offer a potential route into indolizidines such as 5 and analogues, and these imines were made by an adaptation of reported N-chlorination-dehydrochlorination sequences.^{19,20} Imine 21 was chosen due to its ready availablity21 and its potential to allow access to polyhydroxylated pyrrolizidines, including hyacinthacine A_2 (1) and australine (3) and/or their epimers, after pyrrolidinone reduction and benzyl deprotection.
+Imine 17 was accessed by cyclisation of 4-aminobutyraldehyde diethyl acetal which was stabilised as its zinc iodide complex.
+Imine 18 was chosen ultimately to explore access to hyacinthacines $B_1/B_2$ (2), but also to a range of potentially interesting hydroxymethyl pyrrolizidines, and we synthesised it as a single enantiomer using an aza-Wittig based route starting from L-glutamic acid, exactly as described by Banfi et al. Imines 19 and 20 were chosen as they offer a potential route into indolizidines such as 5 and analogues, and these imines were made by an adaptation of reported N-chlorination-dehydrochlorination sequences.
+19,20 Imine 21 was chosen due to its ready availablity 21 and its potential to allow access to polyhydroxylated pyrrolizidines, including hyacinthacine A2 (1) and australine (3) and/or their epimers, after pyrrolidinone reduction and benzyl deprotection.

-With imines 17-21 synthesised as described,^{17-21} we started to explore their reactivity towards diphenylcyclopropenone (12a; $R^1 = R^2 = Ph$), phenylcyclopropenone (12b; $R^1 = H$, $R^2 = Ph$) and cyclopropenone (12c; $R^1 = R^2 = H$).
-Diphenylcyclopropenone is commercially available, whilst phenylcyclopropenone^{16c,22} and cyclopropenone23 were synthesised as described in the literature.
-Cyclopropenones have attracted recent interest as all-carbon 1,3-dipole equivalents,^{16,24} as alkyne precursors in click processes,25 and as novel catalytic platforms.26 The first cyclopropenone reactions performed in our current study, as shown in Scheme 3, were those of imines 17 and 20 (the most readily available) with commercially available diphenylcyclopropenone (12a).
+With imines 17-21 synthesised as described, $^{17-21}$ we started to explore their reactivity towards diphenylcyclopropenone (12a; $R^1 = R^2 = Ph$ ), phenylcyclopropenone (12b; $R^1 = H$ , $R^2 = Ph$ ) and cyclopropenone (12c; $R^1 = R^2 = H$ ).
+Diphenylcyclopropenone is commercially available, whilst phenylcyclopropenone $^{16c,22}$ and cyclopropenones have attracted recent interest as all-carbon 1,3-dipole equivalents, $^{16,24}$ as alkyne precursors in click processes, $^{25}$ and as novel catalytic platforms. $^{26}$ The first cyclopropenone reactions performed in our current study, as shown in Scheme 3, were those of imines 17 and 20 (the most readily available) with commercially available diphenylcyclopropenone (12a).
 These two